SaiKrishnan57/Tree-Traversal-insertion-deletion-inorder-preorder-postorder-/README.md

         t->l = temp;
 }

-/* recursive function to perform inorder traversal of tree */ void inorder(struct btnode *t)
+/* recursive function to perform the inorder traversal of tree */ void inorder(struct btnode *t)
 {
     if (root == NULL)